kngwyu/rlpy3/doc/make_domain.rst

 Fill in the appropriate ``__author__`` name and ``__credits__`` as needed.
 Note that RLPy requires the BSD 3-Clause license.

-* If you installed RLPy in a writeable directory, the className of the new domain can be added to the ``__init__.py`` file in the ``domains/`` directory.
+* If you installed RLPy in a writeable directory, the class_name of the new domain can be added to the ``__init__.py`` file in the ``domains/`` directory.
   (This allows other files to import the new domain).